johnfkraus/python-workout/recursive_json_parsing/data/visas/README.md

 I have a text file containing a list of deeply nested JSON objects.
 The objects have keys associated with strings, numbers, objects/dicts and list, included nested lists.
 Using Python, I want a function that can search each object recursively for a specific key.
 If the key is found, I want the function to return the full path to the nested key as well as the value, whether the value is a string, dict, list or number.
 The function must be able to correctly parse nested lists.
  There should be no duplicates in the results, but a set should not be used to collect the results since the results may contain values that are unhashable, such as lists.
 I also want to be able to provide a substring and have the function find keys that contain the substring.
+Returns List of dicts: [{"path": "...", "value": <object>}, ...]

 Recursively search a nested JSON-like structure (dicts + lists) and return all paths where the value equals `target_value`.
 Returns: List of tuples: [(path_string, value), ...]
 The target_value can be a string, number, list or dict/object.

+I have a text file containing a list of deeply nested JSON objects.
+The objects have keys associated with other objects as well as lists, included nested lists.
+Using Python, I want a function that can search each object recursively for a specific key.
+If the key is found, I want the function to return the full path to the key as well as the value.
+The function must be able to correctly parse nested lists.
+Returns  List of dicts:      [{"path": "...", "value": <object>}, ...]